mcagriaksoy/squeezeNet_keras_transferLearning/README.md

  So why do not we implement it.
 Apperenly, my friend @rcmalli has created a installer for keras but it is not working on google colaboratory environment with newer keras tf versions in case of meaningless changing library calls in every version of keras :(

  I have created a solution, have a nice day.
 Best.
+ # cifar-10 demo
+ I also would like to provide a demo that uses cifar10 with/out squeezenet pretrained imagenet weights.

  # References
  Big thanks to!